 Master’s Programs

-The Data Science Institute supports master’s-level education through two programs:
+The Data Science Institute supports master’s-level education through three programs:

 MS in Computational Analysis and Public Policy (MSCAPP)